Christmas food hygiene

 - duck should be cooked in a preheated oven at 200ºC (400ºF or Gas Mark 6) for 45 minutes per kg

 - chicken should be cooked in a preheated oven at 180ºC (350ºF or Gas Mark 4) for 45 minutes per kg plus 20 minutes

-The temperature needs to reach one of the following combinations to make sure it has been cooked properly:
+If you do have a temperature probe, check the thickest part of the meat; it needs to reach one of the following combinations to make sure it has been cooked properly:

 - 60°C for 45 minutes

 Remember to fully clean the temperature probe or cooking thermometer after each use to avoid cross-contamination.

 Reuse and reinvent your leftovers in different ways.
 Cool and cover your leftovers, and put them in a fridge or freezer within one to two hours.
 Splitting leftovers into smaller portions will cool food quicker and help portion control.

 You can freeze cooked turkey, other cooked meat and meals made from cooked and frozen meat.
 It will be safe to eat for a long time, but you may see a deteriation in quality after 3-6 months.